 03 of 12

 Somehow, the natural oils in Cymbopogon citratus manage to smell like real lemons, only better.
-Lemongrass is a staple in Asian cooking, and its delicate fragrance lends a citrus note to some perfumes as well.
+Lemongrass is a staple in some Asian cultures' cooking, and its delicate fragrance lends a citrus note to some perfumes as well.
 Lemongrass is a tender plant, and won't survive the winter below zone 8, but it grows quickly in container culture.
 Coarsely chop the strappy leaves of this plant and strew them around your deck during your next gathering, both for mosquito repelling power and for the pleasing aroma.

 04 of 12